cyclejs-community/component-combinators/documentation/m.md

 1. contracts are checked
   - if one contract fails, an exception is raised
-2. children-independent sinks are generated by calling `makeOwnSinks` (default value is null)
-3. additional sources and settings are generated via `makeLocalSources`, and `makeLocalSettings`
+2. additional sources and settings are generated via `makeLocalSources`, and `makeLocalSettings`
-  - `makeLocalSources` returns the extra sources to **INJECT** sources to the `children components`, which will be added to the sources passed in parameter by the parent component.
-If not present, no extra sources are added. `makeLocalSources` is called with the sources passed to the parent component and the merged settings
+  - `makeLocalSources` returns the extra sources to **INJECT** sources to the children and parent components.
+If not present, no extra sources are added. `makeLocalSources` is called with the sources passed to the combined component and the merged settings
-  - `makeLocalSettings` returns the extra settings to **INJECT** to the settings passed in parameter to the computed parent component.
+  - `makeLocalSettings` returns the extra settings to **INJECT** to the settings passed in parameter to the computed combined component.
     - If not present, no extra settings is added.
-    - The local settings are computed from the merge of the computed parent component settings and  the `m` factory settings.
+    - The local settings are computed from the merge of the computed combined component settings and  the `m` factory settings.
     - The local settings added have the lowest priority in case of conflict (cf. section on settings prioritization).
-    - The settings passed in parameter to the computed parent component have the maximum priority.
+    - The settings passed in parameter to the combined component have the maximum priority.
-    - the computed parent component settings have a priority between the two.
+    - the computed combined component settings have a priority between the two.
-4. the `computeSinks` reducing function computes the parent sinks from the children-independent sinks, merged sources, merged settings, and array of children.
+3. the `computeSinks` reducing function computes the combined component's sinks from the parent component, children component, merged sources, and merged settings.

-## `m :: CombineAllSinksSpecs -> Settings -> Array<Component> -> Component`
+## `m :: CombineAllSinksSpecs -> Settings -> ComponentTree -> Component`
 ### Types
 - `CombineAllSinksSpecs :: Record {`
   - `makeOwnSinks :: Sources -> Settings -> Sinks`